 One cool trick to spruce up this area is to add some bamboo or wood blinds underneath your curtains.
 It can give your space a nice touch of texture and help control the amount of light coming in.
 And for an extra polished look, you can also hang some matching fabric valances or tiebacks on the windows.
 It’s all about those little details that can really make a difference!

-Soft Yellow Sinks: Making a Subtle Style Statement
+Soft Yellow Sinks As A Subtle Design Statement

 You know, it might sound a bit strange, but a butter yellow kitchen sink can actually be a really nice touch in your kitchen.
 Colored sinks in farmhouse, vintage, or quirky kitchens always look so cool.
 Just remember, it’s all about finding the right balance so the color doesn’t overwhelm the space.